gminero/sftektalks/content/posts/lwc-aura-wrappers.md

 ## Create your Aura Listener

-The Aura Listener component is merely here for educational purposes, normally, you would actually have some sort of component that hadnles the event to trigger some kind of action.
-Here we will simply use the received evevnt parameters and display them in a box.
+The Aura Listener component is merely here for educational purposes, normally, you would actually have some sort of component that handles the event to trigger some kind of action.
+Here we will simply use the received event parameters and display them in a box.

 ## Listener Component Markup